lvzon/dsmr-p1-parser/doc/IEC-62056-21-notes.md

 After receiveing a telegram, the master should send an ACK (0x06) or NAK (0x15) byte to either confirm reception of the telegram, or request a re-send.

-The master may sign off explicitly, using a break sequence: SOH (start of header, 0x01) 'B' (exit command) '0' (complete sign-off) ETX (end of frame, 0x03) 'q' (Block check character, the calculated length parity over the characters of the data message beginning immediately after the STX up to the included ETX.)
+The master may sign off explicitly, using a break sequence: SOH (start of header, 0x01) 'B' (exit command) '0' (complete sign-off) ETX (end of frame, 0x03) 'q' (the BCC block check character, the calculated length parity over the characters of the data message beginning immediately after the STX up to the included ETX.)

 In the case of DSMR P1, telegrams are sent as long as the RTS line is high.